How to Scrape YouTube in 2025

 $ pip install httpx parsel loguru

-Alternatively, feel free to swap httpx
+Alternatively, feel free to replace httpx

 , another great alternative is the beautifulsoup package.